 UNC's fiscal readiness efforts began in 2012 to improve the grants management infrastructure for community-academic partnered research.
 We have collaborated with researchers, grant administrators, and community partners to:

 This guide is designed for academic researchers interested in gaining a greater understanding of the grant submission and management process when conducting federally-funded, community-engaged research.*

 The guide is for those seeking to:

-Although the guide is based on the pre- and post-awards process at UNC-Chapel Hill, the information presented may be useful for anyone interested in understanding or improving community-academic research partnerships involving grants management.Download the guide
+Although the guide is based on the pre- and post-awards process at UNC-Chapel Hill, the information presented may be useful for anyone interested in understanding or improving community-academic research partnerships involving grants management.Download the Academic Researcher's Guide

 Community-engaged research involves partnership-building between community members and academic researchers so that they are better able to communicate about multiple aspects of research.

 The Community Partner’s Guide is a resource for any community member working with academic researchers, including those in leadership roles at community-based organizations, faith-based organizations, health-related organizations (e.g. health care practices, health departments, health-related non-profits, hospitals, practice-based research networks, etc.) and other organizations who are interested in community-engaged research.

 This guide provides tips on the pre- and post-award grants management process to help improve skills in completing key procedures for submitting and managing grants.Download the Community Partner's Guide